 This is the second time I’ve heard him play in the past few months and it’s always the same: nobody knows who Malcolm Holcombe is, except those who do.
 And those who know really know.
 You listen to him and you become evangelical about his music, this scarecrow of a man folded over his Martin guitar.

 An installment in our weekly series, The By and By.

-A Points South essay from the Kentucky Music Issue.
+A poem from the North Carolina Music Issue.

 In Lexington, where I’m from, a federal medical prison stands on the town’s west side.
 Far off the main road, it does not ask our attention as we drive home from the Kroger’s or Goodwill—another sight among many in our urban pastoral.
 Not so long ago, this building held the nation’s attention as the world’s leading drug rehabilitation center, constructed to save civilization from the addict, and the addict from himself.
 Though, if the United States Narcotic Farm is today known for anything other than its eventual failure, it’s for the legendary figures who came there.